leonzhang51/b2b-commerce/docs/mcp-sdk.md

 ## Key Files and Directories

-1. **`src/mcp-todos.ts`**:
+1. Todo state:

-   - This file contains example usage of the MCP SDK for managing a to-do list.
+- Use `src/store/todoStore.ts` and `useTodoStore` (Zustand) for managing todo state.
+MCP shims have been removed.

 2. **`src/utils/mcp-handler.ts`**:
    - A utility file for handling MCP-related operations, such as initializing contexts and managing state.